 BreederCFP Thoroughbreds LLC

-Smith was right, and West Coast began backing up Smith’s stamp of approval when the bay son of Flatter dominated the Travers Stakes at Saratoga on August 26.
-It had been 35 years since the three individual Triple Crown race winners squared off in the Travers Stakes at Saratoga.
-And this year, like in 1982, it wasn't one of them in the winner's circle at the historic spa in upstate New York.
+The fourth victory in last year's streak came in the Travers Stakes at Saratoga last August.
+It had been 35 years since the three individual Triple Crown leg winners squared off in the Travers.
+But, as happened 1982, it wasn't one of them in the winner's circle after the “Mid-Summer Derby.”

-West Coast will now try to follow in his mother’s footsteps and become a Breeders’ Cup winner.
-His dam is champion Caressing, who won the 2000 Breeders' Cup Juvenile Fillies en route to divisional honors.
+West Coast's mother is champion Caressing, who won the 2000 Breeders' Cup Juvenile Fillies en route to divisional honors.